The technical details simplified

 You can opt-out of marketing cookies at any time by clicking on the cookie control icon in the bottom right-hand corner of your screen.

 Most browsers allow you to refuse to accept cookies.

 Blocking all cookies will, however, have a negative impact upon the usability of many websites.
 If you block cookies, you will not be able to access member content and advice, book events, purchase products, manage your membership or participate in community features on this website.

 Do not track (DNT) is a feature offered by some browsers, with some newer browsers offering it as default.
 If you enable it, it sends a signal to websites to request that your browsing isn't tracked, for example by third party ad or social networks, or analytic companies.

 You can also delete cookies already stored on your computer:

-(2) in Firefox, you can delete cookies by, first ensuring that cookies are to be deleted when you “clear private data” (this setting can be changed by clicking “Tools”, “Options” and “Settings” in the “Private Data” box) and then clicking “Clear private data” in the “Tools” menu.
+You can delete cookies by, first ensuring that cookies are to be deleted when you “clear private data” (this setting can be changed by clicking Tools, Options and Settings in the Private Data box) and then clicking Clear private data in the Tools menu.

-Doing this may have a negative impact on the usability of many websites.
+Please be aware that doing this may have a negative impact on the usability of many websites.